 A large variety of effects and tones give the user a wide choice to play with and give some creative expression to users.
 For keyboards in the under $200 price range the CTK-2400 offers some added value in terms of features and functionality.

 The LCD screen gives some assistance to the user to help them learn to play the demo songs included on the machine.

-A range of beginner to intermediate songs are included and it won’t take long for those who have never played to find themselves following the screen prompts and performing their favourites together with the accompaniment inclusions on the keyboard.
+A range of beginner to intermediate songs are included and it won’t take long for those who have never played to find themselves following the screen prompts and performing their favorites together with the accompaniment inclusions on the keyboard.

 The price is attractive and as an experimental musical instrument it does offer young beginners an instrument that they can learn to play with ease.